ThienPham-Si/pdf-rag-viewer/CONTEXT.md

 _Avoid_: Reference, source, footnote

 **Tenant**:
 An isolated organizational boundary.
 All data is scoped to exactly one Tenant.
+In the current model, each Tenant maps 1:1 to a single User.
 _Avoid_: Organization, workspace, account

+**User**:
+A person who authenticates via Clerk and owns exactly one Tenant.
+The identity boundary for login and API access.
+_Avoid_: Account, member, profile